GrapheneCt/libvita2d_sys/README.md

 vita2d_JPEG_ARM_decoder_finish();
 ```

-**- PNG textures can only be used in applications with newlib or sceLibc heap available**
+**- PNG textures can only be used in applications with newlib or SceLibc heap available**

 ## Initialization